wongcheehong/ngau-evaluator/README.md

 # ngau-evaluator
-A program to evaluate your ngau(Card game played in Malaysia) ranking<br>
+A program to evaluate your ngau(Card game played in Malaysia) ranking.<br>
 [![Run on Repl.it](https://repl.it/badge/github/wongcheehong/ngau-evaluator)](https://repl.it/github/wongcheehong/ngau-evaluator)

 ## Game introduction